 University clubs to learn new skills and build friendships

 The Public Speaking Society became and still is a vital part of my social life in Essex.
 Attending sessions regularly made me not only a skilled public speaker, it also gave me friends for life.
 At the end of my first year I got together with some fellow students and ran for the next executive team of the society.
-A month later I was elected president and was given the great responsibility of leading the society in the upcoming year.
-Unfortunately, a few weeks later things changed drastically, as we were all sent home and campus shut down due to the pandemic.
-We didn’t know how we would keep the society running in the midst of this, but we were committed to try.
+A month later I was elected president.
+I was given the great responsibility of leading the society in the upcoming year.
+Unfortunately, a few weeks later things changed drastically.
+We were all sent home and campus shut down due to the pandemic.
+We didn’t know how we would keep the society running in the midst of this.
+Althogh we were committed to try.
 When the new term began, we brought the society session to Zoom where we continued to host our sessions regularly.
 Surprisingly, people showed up and continued to attend week after week.
 We were relieved by the engagement and proud that we managed to keep the university club afloat.
 I learned to plan, organize and execute regular meetings every week.
 As a president, I was responsible for communicating the correct info to our members and initiating new projects while being the face outwards of our society.
 It was also great experience for my university internships.

 University Internships and workshops

 Despite the cancellation of many university internship opportunities due to the pandemic, some of them were brought online.
 I joined two virtual university internships through a student careers network called Bright Network.
 They offer virtual internships where you can apply to internships in different sectors.
 My favourite was the public policy internship that was arranged by the Civil Fast Stream (UK government graduate scheme).
 I was given a work sample to be completed at the end of summer and I learned many useful skills in how to draft a policy as an actual civil servant.
 There are many sectors available in their virtual experiences and it is definitely worth a look.